OISTE/repository/tmp/testcp.md

 ## Certificate Modification

-The **OGTM** does not allow the modification of certificates during their validity period.
+The **OWGTM** does not allow the modification of certificates during their validity period.
 If the information contained in a certificate ceases to be valid, or the circumstances of the subscriber change in such a manner that the conditions expressed in the CPS or the CP are not